molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 Back to the message that JavaScript critics are sending right now.
 I don't think that we can convince anyone with a sermon that is half truism and half insult.
 We have been shouting "use Progressive Enhancement, duh!" for almost two decades – just like Sisyphus is sentenced to roll up a boulder ad infinitum after evading and outsmarting death many times.
 The recent addition – the insults – doesn't make the message more convincing.

 Given the mess web developers are stuck in right now, I don't expect them to act accordingly.
 There is no easy way out for organizations that have invested in heavy client-side JavaScript architectures.
 Especially React doesn't provide escape hatches.
-That is the core problem that critics describe so well, [React is a one-way road](https://joshcollinsworth.com/blog/self-fulfilling-prophecy-of-react).
+That is the core problem that critics describe so well.
+[React is a one-way road](https://joshcollinsworth.com/blog/self-fulfilling-prophecy-of-react).

 So I see no other option than to shift the JavaScript ecosystem gradually, which ironically is what some critics refuse.
 In particular, I don't understand why they refuse "transitional" concepts like the [Island Architecture](https://jasonformat.com/islands-architecture/):